SteveHodge/assistantdm/readme.txt

 ---=== ARCHITECTURE ===---

-Property - a value that can be overridden. can be a non-numeric value e.g. race. notifies changes.
+Property - a value that can be overridden. can be a non-numeric value (e.g. race), even a list. used for most end-user visible attributes of a creature. notifies changes.
 Statistic - a numeric Property that can receive Modifiers. notifies changes. can also represent a collection of statistics (e.g. all skills, or attacks collectively).

+Propertys and Statistics notify changes through a PropertyCollection which is currently always the base creature.
+This is used to provide support for a hierarchy of notification, e.g. a listener can listen for changes to a Property that represents a collection of values (e.g. "Skills") or a specific Property (e.g. "Disable Device").
+This also allows a listener to listen for a Property that doesn't yet exist.

 Modifier - an adjustment to a Statistic.
 Modifiers have a type and Statistics follow the 3.5 rules of stacking.

-FeatureDefinition - base class for templates that generate Features.
+EffectorDefinition - base class for templates that generate Effector.
 Allows simple fixed effects to be defined.
-Feature - base class for features that are comprised of a set of Modifiers and can be applied to creatures.
+Effector - base class for things that are modify creatures via Modifiers or Property changes, e.g. feats, class features, spells, conditions, etc.
 Buff - an instance of an effect that can be applied to a creature. the buff can be customised to set variable effects. when applied to a creature the effects are fixed.
-A type of Feature.
+A type of Effector.
 BuffFactory - template for a Buff.
-A type of FeatureDefinition.
+A type of EffectorDefinition.
-Feat - A type of Feature.
+Feat - A type of Effector.
 Feat.FeatDefinition - template for Feat.
-A type of FeatureDefinition.
+A type of EffectorDefinition.
-ClassFeature - A type of Feature.
+ClassFeature - A type of Effector.
 Can have parameters that modify the effect.
 ClassFeature.ClassFeatureDefinition - template for ClassFeature.
-A type of FeatureDefinition.
+A type of EffectorDefinition.
 Can define parameter in the generated ClassFeatures and can provide descriptions that reflect current parameter values.

 ** Currently Buffs are all spells though they could easily encompass conditions as well.
 Currently Buffs are temporary effects and Feat/ClassFeature are more permanent, but I don't think there is any significance to the distinction (though perhaps for determining what modifiers to an ability score should apply to spell memorisation?).
 Items should also fit into this framework.
 Also need to incorporate effects that can be added to a creature but that don't apply Modifiers.
 Many spells fall into this category.

-refactor: Buff/BuffFactory -> SpellEffect and AdhocEffect
+refactor: Buff/BuffFactory -> SpellEffect and AdhocEffect [not sure what I intended the significance of the difference to be, perhaps duration or are AdhocEffects ones that are created on the fly like custom modifiers?]

-(old) Proposed architecture:
-A Statistic is a value that can be modified by bonuses and penalties and can also be overridden.
-Statistics can have sub-Statistics which include all the parent's modifiers but can also be targeted separately.
-E.g. there will be a hierarchy of Attacks -> Melee Attack -> specific melee attack form.
-A Property is a value that can be overridden but is not a valid target for bonuses and penalties.
-Both Statistic and Property provide change notification.
-Creature is a collection of Statistics and Properties and acts as the root of the hierarchy.
-Creature also maintains other data such as feats, special abilities/qualities, xp (Characters subclass).

 There is a distinction between selected core feats, selected class bonus feats, and automatic class bonus feats - each will need to be tracked.
 In addition there are cases where creatures are treated as having a feat in some circumstances